-The population density within the settled areas is comparable to the preTable 4: Population figures in TA 1640

-Plague levels, but the absolute amount | The Anduin Vales of settled territory is only at a fraction of its former level.
+The population density within the settled areas is comparable to the pre-Plague levels, but the absolute amount of settled territory is only at a fraction of its former level.

 The vast unsettled territories in between are dotted with ruins of deserted settlements, signs of mass graves and an overall depressing atmosphere of loss and death.